21 January 2007

 "While I welcome the real progress being made to reduce deaths and injuries caused by fire we simply cannot afford to be complacent.
 That is why the Government put fire prevention at the heart of the work of the Fire and Rescue Service and gave Chief Fire Officers the flexibility to allocate their resources themselves according to local needs to protect those most at risk.

 "I am delighted to launch our latest Christmas Fire Safety Campaign that will be delivered in partnership with the Fire and Rescue Service across the country.
-Figures show that while there has been a significant and sustained fall in the number of fire deaths the risks over the festive period are greater than normal.
+Figures show that while there has been a significant and sustained fall in the number of fire deaths the risks over the festive period are greater than normal."This hard-hitting campaign is a serious reminder that many of the things we enjoy about Christmas can all be fire hazards when proper care is not taken and provides twelve tips for festive fire safety."

 Keep your loved ones safe from fire in the home and follow the The Twelve Days of Christmas "Fire Kills" top twelve tips for festive fire safety: